Interest Calculation Methods in Loans

 |Index Interest Rate||Spread||Actual Rate|

 Days in Year

-You can choose from three different ways on how to accrue interest on a loan:
+You can choose from four different ways to accrue interest on a loan:

 - Actual 365/Fixed is the method that calculates the interest daily by counting the number of days in the calendar and uses a fixed 365 year length;

 - Actual/360 also computes the interest daily by counting the number of days in the calendar, but uses a fixed 360 year length;

 - 30E/360 counts the days from the calendar, but also introduces some changes on the months with 31 and 28 days;

 - 30.42/365 is a method that calculates interest on each payment date, where every month is exactly 1/12 of the year and the number of days in a year is fixed at 365.